shreyas7411/RM-Weights/README.md

 # Sampling-Based Estimates of the Sizes of Constrained Subcodes of Reed-Muller Codes
-This repository contains computer code for the numerical computations of estimates of weight enumerators of Reed-Muller (RM) codes in the paper: V. A. Rameshwar, S. Jain, and N. Kashyap, “Sampling-Based Estimates of the Sizes of Constrained Subcodes of Reed-Muller Codes”, <i>arXiv e-prints</i>, 2023. doi:10.48550/arXiv.2309.08907.
+This repository contains computer code for the numerical computations of estimates of weight enumerators of Reed-Muller (RM) codes.

 This repository consists of 5 computer programs: